lollipopman/bash-ini-builtin-blog-post/README.md

 builtin's `main`.
 This function is supplied any args provided to our builtin.
 In our `sleep_builtin` function we check if we have an arg, then if we do we try to convert the arg to an integer and `sleep(3)` for that number of seconds.
-Let's try it out!
+Let's try it out:

 ``` bash
 $ enable -f ./sleep.so sleep